Zoltu/ethereum-fetch-json-rpc/README.md

 # ethereum-fetch-json-rpc
-A strongly typed Ethereum library that facilitates talking to an Ethereum JSON-RPC node via the standard Fetch API.
+A strongly typed Ethereum library that facilitates talking to an Ethereum JSON-RPC node via the whatwg Fetch API.